 Step 1: Trace Around Your Subject

-Set the anchor point by clicking, holding, and dragging the line of the product to best fit the curve between the points.
+The Pen tool is so accurate because you can set the anchor point by clicking, holding, and dragging the line to best fit the curve between the points.
 Do this every time the shape varies its direction.
 Make sure you do this at least at 200% zoom.

 Step 2: Fill in Missing Areas

-Note: If you see a dialog box pop up, it indicates that the image doesn’t have a duplicate layer.
+If a dialog box comes up, you forgot to make a duplicate layer.

 - Select “Solid Color…” A Color Picker dialog box should pop up, allowing you to choose the exact color you like.
 We recommend using white.